paralleldrive/cuid2/README.md

 ### Performance

-Because entities might need to be generated in high-performance loops, id generation should be fast.
+Id generation should be fast enough that humans won't notice a delay, but too slow to feasibly brute force (even in parallel).
 That means no waiting around for asynchronous entropy pool requests, or cross-process/cross-network communication.
 Performance slows to impracticality in the browser.
 All sources of entropy need to be fast enough for synchronous access.

 Even worse, when the database is the only guarantee that ids are unique, that means that clients are forced to send incomplete records to the database, and wait for a network round-trip before they can use the ids in any algorithm.
 Forget about fast client performance.
 It simply isn't possible.